vectordotdev/vector/website/content/en/highlights/2021-10-05-0-17-upgrade-guide.md

 The configuration field `print_amount` has been removed, and replaced with `print_interval_secs`.
 Additionally, `print_interval_secs` defaults to `1 second`, which has the additional benefit of providing a very basic "events per second" indicator out-of-the-box.

+### Vector now logs to stderr {#logging}

+Previously, Vector used to log all output to stdout, but this made it difficult to use the output of the `console` sink, which also writes to stdout by default.
+Following some discussion in [#1714](https://github.com/vectordotdev/vector/issues/1740) we decided to modify Vector to, instead, log to stderr so that stdout can be processed separately.

+If you were previously depending on Vector's logs appearing in stdout, you should now look for them in stderr.